William12556/pi-netconfig/README.md

 ## Overview

-Tool manages WiFi connectivity with automatic fallback to access point mode when no connection available.
+Tool manages WiFi connectivity with automatic fallback to access point mode when no connection is available.

 ## Project Structure